Selection Process & Calendar

 Regional Finalist Selection

 Applicants are notified in March if they have been selected as regional finalists.
-If selected they will be notified of the time and location for regional interviews.
-The regional finalist list is posted on the website and is announced by the White House Press Office.
+If selected, they will be notified of the time and location for regional interviews.
 Panel interviews are conducted during March and April.
 Regional finalists must keep a flexible schedule until panel assignments are announced.
 It is not likely that the assignment can be changed.
 Regional finalists must submit extensive security background investigation forms upon notification of their selection.

 National Finalists Notification

 National finalists selected from the regional interviews are notified at the beginning of May.
-The national finalist list is posted on the website and announced by the White House Press Office.
+The national finalist list is posted on the website.
 All national finalists undergo background investigations before proceeding with the selection process.

 National finalists are interviewed over a 2 1/2 day period by the members of the President's Commission on White House Fellowships.
+The Commission then recommends a class of Fellows to the President.
 Lodging and airfare in the United States are paid by the Commission.

 The White House Press Office announces the President's official selection of the incoming class of White House Fellows.

 Fellows interview with principals in government agencies during Placement Week which generally occurs in the middle of July.
+The principals and Fellows indicate their desired preferences to the Program Director.
 The Director determines the placement of each Fellow in a work assignment.
 Lodging and airfare in the United States are paid by the Commission.

 August 26 to August 26